DerekGloudemans/2D-Truss-Optimization/README.md

 is used to optimize the competition-defined cost function over a set of the truss's parameters.

 Project variable notation:

-r - real noninteger
+r - real noninteger,
-n - integer
+n - integer,
-b - boolean
+b - boolean,
-a - array
+a - array,
 i,j,k- iterator variable

 Files: